Kong/developer.konghq.com/app/_how-tos/rewrite-simple-request-urls-with-routes.md

 Replace `{host}` with the proxy URL for this data plane node.
 {: data-deployment-topology="konnect" }

 This command should display a 200 status as you're redirected to the new URL.
+In the response, you'll also see that `"Host": "httpbin.konghq.com",` as the request is proxied to the new URL.